GET TUTORING NEAR ME!

 Wikipedia summary

-The greater bilby (Macrotis lagotis), or simply the bilby, is a long-eared, rabbit-like mammal native to Australia.
+The greater bilby (Macrotis lagotis) is a long-eared, rabbit-like mammal native to Australia.
 It lives in burrows and is active at night, feeding on insects, fruit, or fungi.
 The bilby is a marsupial and carries its young in a pouch.
 Threats include habitat loss, disease, and introduced predators such as foxes.
 Formerly widespread, bilbies are now restricted to arid parts of northwestern and central Australia.

 Wikipedia page hits history